Best Diet for Fire Skink

 Fire Skink Nutritional Profile

 The Fire Skink has specific dietary requirements shaped by its Medium (12-15 in) build and shy temperament.
 With a typical lifespan of 15-20 years, long-term nutritional planning is essential to maximize quality of life.
 Fire Skink reptiles with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Fire Skink to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Fire Skink to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Fire Skink